iLib-js/ilib-lint/README.md

 - make sure the results are sorted by file path and also line number within that file path
+- updated the rule that checks for spaces between double- and single-byte characters.
+The rule now allows for spaces between double-byte characters and single-byte punctuation.

 ### v1.12.0